samitkapoor/job-dashboard/README.md

 Follow these steps to run the project locally on your device.

 1. Clone this repository on your local machine.
-2. Open the project in VS Code & Open terminal.
+2. Open the project in VS Code and open terminal.
 3. Enter the command `npm i` and hit Enter!
 4. Enter the command `npm run dev` and hit Enter again!
 5. Open your browser and visit `http://localhost:5173` and voila!